-As of December 2023, there were more than 18 different DMTs approved by the U.S. Food and Drug Administration (FDA) for treating relapsing MS. Research has proved that DMTs can reduce the frequency of clinical attacks (also called relapses, flare-ups, or exacerbations) and the development of new brain lesions and spinal cord damage.
-Some DMTs have also been proven to slow the accumulation of disability.
+As of 2024, more than 20 different DMTs have been approved by the U.S. Food and Drug Administration (FDA) for treating relapsing MS. Research has proved that DMTs can reduce the frequency of clinical attacks (also called relapses, flare-ups, or exacerbations) and the development of new brain lesions and spinal cord damage.
+Some DMTs have also been shown to slow the accumulation of disability.

 Overall, DMTs slow disease progression and might help keep relapsing MS stable.
-Relapsing forms of MS include clinically isolated syndrome, relapsing-remitting multiple sclerosis (RRMS), and active secondary progressive MS.
+Relapsing forms of MS include clinically isolated syndrome, relapsing-remitting multiple sclerosis (RRMS), and active secondary progressive MS (SPMS).

 With so many treatment options, how can someone diagnosed with relapsing MS know which MS treatment will be best for them?
 For some people, how a DMT is taken and how often it is taken are important factors — especially considering DMTs are taken long term, usually for years.
 Some prefer a medication taken orally over one taken by injection or intravenous infusion.
 Others prefer a more convenient dosage schedule with medication taken only a few times a year.
 It can also help to know how different classes of DMTs work.